Rules

 Article 10 – Executive Committee

-10.02 The Executive Committee is charged with calling and preparing meetings of the Board and Plenary, recommending an annual budget and work programme for CHI, and ensuring that the work programme is carried out.
+10.02 The Executive Committee is charged with calling and preparing meetings of the Board and Assembly, recommending an annual budget and work programme for CHI, and ensuring that the work programme is carried out.

 Article 11 – Election Committee